-The course Introduction to Guidance and Counseling aims at introducing the basic concepts of of a good counselor and the process of counseling.
-Students will get acquainted to educational counseling as well as application of counseling for parents, family, in marriage relationships and career goals.
+The course Introduction to Guidance and Counseling aims at introducing the basic concepts of Guidance and Counseling to students.
+It will familiarize the students with the qualities and skills of a good counselor and the process of counseling.
+Students will get acquainted to educational counseling as well as application of counseling for parents, family, in marriage relationships and